TianLin0509/DNN_detection_via_keras/README.md

 # DNN_detection_via_keras
 This is the simplest implementation of **Power of Deep Learning for Channel Estimation and Signal Detection in OFDM Systems** using keras.
 I tried my best to simplify the codes, so that everyone can follow it easily.
 The original tensorflow version codes can be referred to [here](https://github.com/haoyye/OFDM_DNN).
 Compared with other frameworks (e.g., **tensorflow, pytorch**, **MXNet** and so on), this **keras-version** is the simplest realization.

+# Some reference
+According to many readers comments, I have written a simple blog of this paper, which may be helpful for Chinese reseachers to understand the main idea of this paper, you can find the blog in [blog address](https://blog.csdn.net/weixin_39274659/article/details/107748483)

 # First
 Some common problems are answered in the issue，hopefully it can help you.
 Besides, if this work helps you, please kindly star or fork the repo to support me.